Scabies occurs when human itch mites bite and burrow into the skin, laying eggs. The symptoms include intense, uncomfortable itching and a rash.

 Doctors will usually advise a person to apply permethrin cream every week until they are sure that the scabies has gone.

 In rare instances, a doctor may prescribe an oral medication called ivermectin (Stromectol) to treat scabies.
 This treatment is newer than permethrin cream, which is a more traditional and often less expensive treatment option.

 In addition to killing scabies with permethrin cream, people can take steps to reduce the itching at home.
 Examples include:

 - taking medications, such as antihistamines or oral steroids, to reduce itching

 - applying topical corticosteroid or antihistamine creams to reduce itching

 - soaking in a tub of warm (not hot) water and using a soft washcloth to scrub the itchy areas, which can help remove dead mite material

-While scabies usually spreads via skin-to-skin contact, its transmission is possible through contact with clothing or linens.
+While scabies usually spreads via skin-to-skin contact, its transmission is

 In addition to applying topical treatments to the skin, it is important that people take steps to clean their home and soft materials to prevent reinfestation or the transmission of the condition to another person.

 Ways to accomplish this include washing any clothing, linens, and towels that people with scabies have worn or used within the past 3 days.
 The mites cannot survive washing at any temperature.